matt5834/course-in-a-box/modules/resources/_posts/2000-01-04-course-template.markdown

 ###Singable, Memorable Melody
 There are many kinds of melodies and many ways that a melody can be memorable.
-One way to create a melody that is memorable is apply a smooth melodic shape to a rhythm that can be sung.
+One way to create a melody that is memorable is to apply a smooth melodic shape to a rhythm that can be sung.
 Melodies that use mostly STEPS, with occassional SKIPS and LEAPS have a smooth melodic shape.

 ###Skips